 - Walkie Talkie app not so useful

-Apple drastically improved watchOS last year and has done so again - watchOS 5 is a definite improvement not least because it can now detect workouts you haven't manually started.
+watchOS 5 is a definite improvement over the original Series 3 software, not least because it can now detect workouts you haven't manually started.

 When the Apple Watch Series 3 launched it didn't feel ready, but now it's a very different story.
 The big stand out feature is the 4G connectivity but the competitive price is also a consideration now that Series 4 has emerged.

-The Apple Watch is still the best smartwatch on the market - despite the likes of the Samsung Galaxy Watch and Huawei Watch GT making noise.
-And, since the Series 3 features most of the same stuff that's in the Series 4, it's a legitimate question to ask why you need the more expensive, newer model when most of the same stuff is here, for less money, thanks to watchOS 5.
+The Apple Watch is still the best smartwatch on the market.
+And, since the Series 3 features most of the same stuff that's in the Series 4, it's a legitimate question to ask why you need the more expensive, newer model when most of the same stuff is here, for less money.